jett0286/SimpleSDLWrapper/README.md

 # SimpleSDLWrapper

 SimpleSDLWrapper is a set of classes designed to automate some of the more tedious and hard-to-learn parts of SDL.
 Because of this, **almost all non-essential features are missing**.
-For example, the only shape a clickable screen area can currently take is a rectangle.
 The guiding design principle of this library is to make simple SDL projects easy to start.

 ## Compilation from source
 *(Note to self: x86 support?
 Linux support?)*